(Word count: 897)

-A friend of mine tells a story: A week before a bunch of family are scheduled to visit for Thanksgiving, both she and her husband go down with the flu.
+A friend of mine tells a story: A week before guests are scheduled to visit for Thanksgiving, both she and her husband come down with the flu.
 The day before the holiday, they've finally recovered enough to get out of bed, but the house is a mess and nothing has been done: shopping, cooking, cleaning, laundry.
 She's running around frantically cleaning up, making beds, writing lists, etc. and sees her husband walk through the room with a can of paint and a paintbrush.
 "What are you doing?" she asks.

 "Painting the doorknobs before the guests arrive," he answers.